Thomas-Walker-Lynch/GQL_to_Cypher/lector/for_developers.md

 The work area for developers is the `developer` directory.
 All other subdirectories and files found at the top level are for project management.

-Run `. development_init` in a shell to setup the development environment and to enter the `development` directory.
+The best way to setup the environment and to enter the `developer` directory is to use the `repo` command found in RT's `resource` project.
+The `repo` command will start a new shell with the proper environment variables setup for the project, and nothing else.

-`development_init` is analogous to `activate` in Python.
+A project can also be entered by sourcing `use_tool` by running the command `. exector/use_tool` in a shell.  `use_tool` is analogous to `activate` in Python.

-See the `resource` project for the `repo` command and additional tools for entering a directory and setting the bash prompt.